linpengcheng/PurefunctionPipelineDataflow/doc/Intel_RISC_V.md

 which is roughly similar to the
 [Comparison of Microsoft Data Factory/Pipeline Architecture and Warehouse/Workshop Model](https://github.com/linpengcheng/PurefunctionPipelineDataflow/blob/master/doc/diff_WWModel_AzureDataFactoryPipe.md)
-In fact, although Apple M1 has not yet fully realized the `warehouse/workshop model`, the performance of Apple M1 is very good.
+In fact, although Apple M1 has not yet fully realized the `warehouse/workshop model`, the Apple M1 is already No. 1.

 ![AMD fabric 1](./image/AMD_fabric.jpg)